mxenabled/mx-platform-go/docs/SpendingPlanAPI.md

 func main() {
     spendingPlanGuid := "SPL-e5f9a5bd-c5b3-4901-bdc0-62119b9db262" // string | The unique ID for the `spending_plan`.
     userGuid := "USR-fa7537f3-48aa-a683-a02a-b18940482f54" // string | The unique id for a `user`.
-    spendingPlanIterationItemCreateRequestBody := *openapiclient.NewSpendingPlanIterationItemCreateRequestBody(float32(110)) // SpendingPlanIterationItemCreateRequestBody | Iteration item to be created with required parameters (planned_amount)
+    spendingPlanIterationItemCreateRequestBody := *openapiclient.NewSpendingPlanIterationItemCreateRequestBody(float32(110)) // SpendingPlanIterationItemCreateRequestBody | Iteration item to be created with required parameter (planned_amount)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)